 The SEDS chapter conducted this research with the support of various organizations including NASA’s Marshall Space Flight Center, Lockheed Martin, the Gordon Engineering Leadership Center, and XCOR Aerospace.

 Ignus is the first engine that was tested in a series of hot fires of different engine designs that the club plans to do in a lead up to their eventual rocket launch later this year at the Intercollegiate Rocket Engineering Competition.
-The competition will be held in Green River, Utah June 24-27, 2015.
-That rocket, named Vulcan1, would be one of the first rockets powered by a 3D printed engine in the world.
+The competition was held in Green River, Utah June 24-27, 2015.
+Vulcan1, the rocket that housed the Ignus engine, was one of the first rockets powered by a 3D printed engine in the world.

 At Fathom we offer a unique advantage of speed and agility-our experts help companies go from concept to prototype to manufacturing in ways not previously possible.